 Jackie oversees the next generation of PLT’s PreK-12 environmental education materials, as well as other instructional materials and resources.
 In addition, Jackie manages partnerships and strategic alliances with other environmental education and sustainability resource providers at the national level.
 She also presents and exhibits at education and conservation conferences across the country.
 Jackie holds a B.A. in Environmental Studies from Allegheny College in Meadville, PA and a M.S. in Ecological Teaching and Learning from Lesley University in Cambridge, MA.

 Manager, Service Learning and Community Engagement

-James manages PLT’s GreenSchools service-learning program that helps teachers, students, and schools adopt practices to make their campuses more green and incorporate environmental education into their teaching.
+James manages PLT’s GreenSchools program that helps teachers, students, and schools adopt practices to make their campuses more green and incorporate environmental education into their teaching.
+He also manages PLT’s GreenWorks! grants for youth environmental service-learning projects.
 James started his career as an education specialist for the District of Columbia’s Board of Education, then went into the classroom to teach 3rd-12th grades.
-Later he was Director of After School programs and Principal for both the middle school and the adult education program at the Friendship Edison Junior Academy in Washington, D.C.
-James holds a BS in Early Education from the University of the District of Columbia in Wash., DC and Masters of Public Administration from Baruch College in NY, NY.
+Later he was Director of After School programs and Principal for both the middle school and the adult education program at the Friendship Edison Junior Academy in Washington, DC.
+James holds a B.S. in Early Education from the University of the District of Columbia and Masters of Public Administration from Baruch College in New York, NY.